 Or maybe your next act wasn't your choice or on your schedule .

-What ever the trigger, if your next act is a big change from your current life, it's time to do some serious cash flow planning and learn the difference between managing a distribution portfolio and an accumulation one.
-We're retirement income specialists so we can help you maximize your Social Security and Medicare benefits as well as your employer benefits and portfolio distribution strategies.
-We'll also cover
+What ever the trigger, if your next act is a big change from your current life, it's time to do some serious cash flow planning and learn the difference between managing an accumulation versus a distribution portfolio.

 - Advice on employee benefits and stock options